-'Customer service' rep at Twitter briefly deactivates Trump's account
+11-minute Trump Twitter outage prompts company investigation

 "Great Tax Cut rollout today.
 The lobbyists are storming Capital [sic] Hill, but the Republicans will hold strong and do what is right for America!"

-Trump has tweeted 36,000 times and has 41.7 million followers.
 The Washington Post pointed out that Trump credited social media for its role in getting him elected.

-He told Fox Business’ Maria Bartiromo that “You have to keep people interested.”
+He told Fox Business’ Maria Bartiromo that, “You have to keep people interested.”